kewalaka/passwords/README.md

 ConvertFrom-SecureString $password | out-file .\mypassword.txt
 ```

-The resulting password  is tied to your user profile **on the machine you used to create the password** - only by using the same machine + your same user account will you be able to decrypt the password successfully.
+The resulting password  is tied to your user profile **on the machine you used to create the password** - only by using the same machine and your same user account will you be able to decrypt the password successfully.
 This is provided by the [Windows Data Protection API (DPAPI)](https://en.wikipedia.org/wiki/Data_Protection_API).

 If you inspect the contents of [mypassword.txt](https://raw.githubusercontent.com/kewalaka/passwords/master/Option%202/mypassword.txt), it will look something like this (yours will be different, because it will be created for your user on your machine).
 It will still look scarily long!